PyJaipur/100DaysOfCode/carotkut94/README.md

 # Day 30

 You are given a non-empty array of integers.
 Each element represents the maximum number of steps you can take forward.
 For example, if the element at index 1 is 3, you can go from index 1 to index 2, 3, or 4.
 Write a function that returns the minimum number of jumps needed to reach the final index.
 Note that jumping from index i to index i + x always constitutes 1 jump, no matter how large x is.

+# Day 31

+Write a function that takes in an array of integers and returns an array of length 2 representing the largest range of numbers contained in that array.
+The first number in the output array should be the first number in the range while the second number should be the last number in the range.
+A range of numbers is defined as a set of numbers that come right after each other in the set of real integers.
+For instance, the output array [2, 6] represents the range {2, 3, 4, 5, 6}, which is a range of length 5.
+Note that numbers do not need to be ordered or adjacent in the array in order to form a range.
+Assume that there will only be one largest range.